- Exploring the From Athens: Bus Trip to Mycenae, Epidaurus, and Nafplio

 Stop 1: Mycenae – Stepping Back in Time

 Your journey kicks off early, with pickup at the Halandri Metro station.
 The highlight here is the UNESCO World Heritage Site of Mycenae, known as the greatest and richest kingdom of the Bronze Age around 1350 B.C.
 We loved the way the guide described the Cyclopean walls, which still leave visitors wondering how they were built.
-The site features the impressive Lionesses Gate, the Treasury of Atreus (also called King Agamemnon’s Tomb), and the Tomb of Clytemnestra.

-Many visitors rave about the magnificence of the site, with reviews emphasizing the awe of walking through such ancient architecture.
+Many visitors love the magnificence of the site, with reviews emphasizing the awe of walking through such ancient architecture.
 One reviewer shared, “Great visit to Mycenae, especially the Lionesses Gate,” and appreciated that the guide’s insights made the history come alive.
 Keep in mind, though, that the admission fee of around 20 euros isn’t included, so budget accordingly.

 Stop 2: Nafplio – A Seaside Gem